woctezuma/steam-stylegan2-ada/README.md

 -   Acquire the data, e.g. as a snapshot called `256x256.zip` in [my data repository][data-repository],
 -   Run [`StyleGAN2-ADA_training.ipynb`][colab-notebook] to train a StyleGAN2-ADA model from scratch.
 [![Open In Colab][colab-badge]][colab-notebook]
+-   To automatically resume training from the latest checkpoint, you will have to use [my fork][stylegan2-ada-fork] of StyleGAN2-ADA.

 ## Data